AltBeacon/android-beacon-library/samples.md

         setContentView(R.layout.activity_monitoring)

         // TODO: Add code here to obtain location permission from user
-        // TODO: Add beaconParsers for any properietry beacon formats you wish to detect

         val beaconManager =  BeaconManager.getInstanceForApplication(this)
         // If you wish to detect a different type of beacon than AltBeacon, use a different beacon parser for that beacon type in the line below